-Research resulted in the development of new products/applications in the field of embedded computers and systems, high-integration and low-consumption computers, network appliances, software platforms and supercomputers.
+Research resulted in the development of new products/applications in the field of computers and embedded systems, high-integration and low-consumption computers, network appliances, software platforms and supercomputers.
 Research also led to improvements in the quality of products, the creation of new products, reduced manufacturing costs and a resulting increase in company competitiveness.
-Costs of developing new products in the period were capitalized for €2.1 million: about 18% of these costs were generated by the evolution of the project for the "Wearable PC" family, i.e. computers that can be worn around your wrist or belt and, in particular, "rugged" versions, specially strengthened and studied for use in extreme conditions; about 16% of these costs are related to the development of new products based on Intel's new ultra-low-power architectures.
-The remaining 66% was used on several fronts, both for hardware and software, for projects already implemented in the previous fiscal years.
+Costs of developing new products were capitalised in the period for $\in 1.37$ million: About 2.7% of these costs were generated by the change in the project relating to the Wearable PC family, i.e. the computer that can be worn on the wrist or belt, and particularly the rugged versions, developed specifically for use in harsh environments.
+About 7.3% relate to the development of new products based on Intel's new, ultralow power architectures.
+About 19.1% relate to software projects in the Cloud computing segment, and the remainder of about 70.9% was used for a range of purposes in both hardware and software, including projects launched in previous years.